 Today is the Anniversary of The Newcomb Hotel Fire

-Today marks the fourth anniversary of the Newcomb Hotel fire in Quincy.
-It was a beautiful night for early September in 2013.
-The sun had set and many people were out on what turned out to be a not so typical night in Quincy’s downtown district.
+September 6 marks the anniversary of the Newcomb Hotel fire in Quincy which occurred back in 2013.
+It was a beautiful night for September.
+The sun had set and many people were out on what turned out to be a not so typical night in Quincy's downtown district.

 At 8:45 p.m. the 911 dispatcher received a call of smoke and flames coming from the old abandoned Newcomb Hotel.
 The Quincy Fire Department was immediately dispatched to the scene and upon arrival quickly called in a second alarm.
 Eventually, the fire turned into a full fledged 5 alarm blaze.
 The building, built in 1888, was fully engulfed in flames.